ogdmerlin/Alt_Terraform/README.md

 ## Overview

-This project demonstrates a reusable, modular Terraform configuration for provisioning highly available Ubuntu instances across multiple AWS regions and environments, leveraging Ansible and Docker for configuration management and containerization.
+This Terraform project simplifies the deployment of AWS EC2 instances across multiple regions and availability zones, with a focus on reusability and configurability.
+Users can easily customize Ansible playbooks and Docker containers to suit their application and infrastructure requirements.
+This documentation provides comprehensive guidance on setting up and using the project effectively.

 ## Usage Instructions